MinnieAkuma199/ReadMe-Generator/README.md

 ### Technology Used

-Tech used: HTML, CSS, JavaScript, Node, Inquirer
+Tech used: HTML, JavaScript, Node, Inquirer

 ### Installation